bitstadium/HockeyApp-for-Mac/README.md

 * autoSubmit - the .ipa or .xcarchive will be automatically uploaded after it has been opened; you will see the progress bar, but not have the chance to specify release notes; after the upload is finished HockeyApp will be closed.
 * downloadOff - the checkbox "Download" will be set to off after the file was opened.
+* dsymPath - absolute path to dsym file
 * identifier - upload to app with this public identifier
+* ignoreExistingVersion - skip duplicate version check
+* mandatoryOn - the checkbox "Set version as Mandatory" will be set to on
 * notes - absolute path to release notes file
 * notifyOn - the checkbox "Notify" will be set to on after the file was opened.
 * onlyIPA - only for .xcarchive files; uploads only the .ipa file